 #4 VHS Players / VCRs For Sale on Facebook MarketPlace

 Facebook MarketPlace is quickly taking over as the way to sell used things locally.
 Depending on your area you may find some VCRs for sale, I always see a few in my area so give it a look.

 Another fantastic used marketplace, Craigslist is a great place to look for a used VCR.
-The nice thing about buying local from places like Craigslist is you know the item you’re buying wasn’t bounced around planes and delivery trucks on the way to your house.
+The nice thing about buying locally from places like Craigslist is you know the item you’re buying wasn’t bounced around planes and delivery trucks on the way to your house.

 Another retailer I found while researching was Porter Electronics, they also specialize in legacy video equipment, and not just VCRs but Camcorders as well!

-They offer a 7 day return policy and 90 day exchange warranty on all items, as well as the option to purchase an additional 1 year extended warranty.
+They offer a 7-day return policy and 90-day exchange warranty on all items, as well as the option to purchase an additional 1 year extended warranty.

 Sounds like a great place to buy a VCR or Camcorder, especially if you really want to make sure they work and last you through your video transfer process.